 What form(s) does this medication come in?

-Each scored, white-to-off-white, biconvex, film-coated tablet, embossed with "TENORMIN 50" on one side and scored on the other side, contains 50 mg of atenolol.
+Each white, biconvex, film-coated tablet, embossed with "50" on one side and scored on the other side, contains 50 mg of atenolol.
 Nonmedicinal ingredients: gelatin, glycerol, heavy magnesium carbonate, hydroxypropyl methylcellulose, magnesium stearate, maize starch, sodium lauryl sulfate, and titanium dioxide.

-Each scored, white-to-off-white, biconvex, film-coated tablet, embossed with "TENORMIN" on one side and scored on the other side, contains 100 mg of atenolol.
+Each white, biconvex, film-coated tablet, embossed with "100" on one side and scored on the other side, contains 100 mg of atenolol.
 Nonmedicinal ingredients: gelatin, glycerol, heavy magnesium carbonate, hydroxypropyl methylcellulose, magnesium stearate, maize starch, sodium lauryl sulfate, and titanium dioxide.